openedx/edx-documentation/en_us/developers/source/pavelib.rst

 Paver commands are grouped as follows:

-- Prereqs_ Install all of the prerequisite environments for Python, Node and Ruby
+- Prereqs_ Install all of the prerequisite environments for Python and Node.
-- Docs_ Docs is used to build and then optionally display the EdX docs relating to development, authoring and data management
+- Docs_ Docs is used to build and then optionally display the edX guides relating to development, authoring, and data management.
-- Assets_ Assets will compile Sass (CSS), Coffeescript (Javascript) and XModule assets.
-Optionally it can call Django’s collectstatic method
+- Assets_ Assets will compile Sass (CSS), Coffeescript (Javascript), and XModule assets.
+Optionally, it can call Django’s ``collectstatic`` method.
-- `Run Servers`_ Run servers
+- `Run Servers`_ Run servers.

 .. _Prereqs: